mquimi/Election_Analysis/README.md

 Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

 ![alt text](https://github.com/mquimi/Election_Analysis/blob/main/Images/winner.png)
+From the image above, you can conclude that the winner of the election is Diana DeGette with a total of 272,892 vote counts and a winning pecentage of 73.8%
 ### 3. Election-Audit Summary: